tdewin/best-practices-guide/resource_planning/search_server_and_indexing.md

     indexing service on Veeam Backup Enterprise Manager performs index copy — it aggregates index data for all VM image backups from multiple backup servers to the Enterprise Manager database while the original index files in the backup servers are deleted to conserve space.
-    The consolidated indexes are stored on the Enterprise Manager server in the *C:/VBRCatalog/Index/catalog* and are used for search queries .
+    The consolidated indexes are stored on the Enterprise Manager server in the `C:\VBRCatalog\Index\Catalog` and are used for search queries .

 **Important To Note!**